Berthold (patriarch of Aquileia): Ghibelline prelate

 Even after his appointment as patriarch, Berthold remained in contact with the Kingdom of Hungary.
 According to historian Gábor Barabás, Pope Gregory IX rebuked him in June 1229, as he hindered King Andrew II from fulfilling the promise of leading a crusade to the Holy Land.
 The pope sent a letter with a similar content and tone to Bishop Ekbert of Bamberg, Berthold's brother too.
 Pope Gregory temporarily even suspended and excommunicated the brothers.
 In contrast, historian Gergely Kiss considered the ecclesiastical punishments to Berthold and Ekbert were connected to the strained foreign relations between Hungary and Austria.
+According to a papal letter from 1229, Berthold visited the Hungarian royal court to dissuade Andrew II from participating in the conspiracy against Frederick II.
 In October 1234, Pope Gregory IX requested Berthold to seek the consent of his former brother-in-law Andrew II for the Teutonic Order's return to Transylvania (the knights were expelled from Hungary a decade earlier, who had attempted to eliminate Andrew's suzerainty in Burzenland) or at least compensate them for their losses.